Automating the End-to-End Process of Accounts Payable | 14 Tips

 Implementing an automated AP process doesn’t stop there.
 Use these AP automation tips to continuously review and improve the process.

-The manual invoice processing is time-consuming, labor-intensive, repetitive, and… critical.
+Manual invoice processing is time-consuming, labor-intensive, repetitive, and… critical.
 Which begs the question, why isn’t it automated as standard?